YoungKai7/Hosted-Pages/README.md

 Gateway Profile Page
 -----------

-The wallet page is used for embedding a page to create or modify credit card or eCheck entries.
+The gateway profile page is used for embedding a page to create or modify gateway account profile.

 We have a [detailed guide](Sections/Gateway%20Profile%20Page.md) for getting started with embedding the gateway profile page into your application.